UKHO/dotnet-guild/CONTRIBUTING.md

-# Contributing to the UKHO C# Guild Repo
+# Contributing to the UKHO .NET Developers Guild Repo

 Firstly, thank you for taking the time to contribute.